 What is the purpose of sustainability measurement for a business?
-Sustainability measurement informs us and others of the progress we have made.
+Measuring sustainability performance informs us and others of the progress we have made.
 Being transparent and accountable means telling ‘what is’ and ‘not what could be’.
 Moreover, being a good sustainability communicator means being one step ahead all the time, and using real time examples of the company’s sustainable actions with data.

 In short, sustainable business making eliminates risks, sustains profitable growth, understands the long-term mindset and reacts efficiently to the rapidly changing world.